Samuel29590/MolAnts/README.md

 #### TMAStageServices

 This service is provided by the stage implementation and used by the ant implementation.
-It describe methods that the stage needs to implement because the ant implementation need this methods to work correctly.
+It describe methods that the stage needs to implement because the ant implementation needs it to work correctly.

 #### TMAStageEvents